devops329/devops/instruction/awsEcr/awsEcr.md

    ![View uploaded image](viewUploadedDockerImage.png)

-1. Copy the image URI for use when you define the ECS task.
+1. Note the image URI.
+You will use this when you define the ECS task that deploys the container.

+## Setup a lifecycle rule

 When you push a container image to ECR it will untag the pervious image and leave it in the repository.
 In order to clean these up, so that you don't go over the 500 MB free tier you can create a `lifecycle rule` that removes anything without a tag after 1 day.
+You can also set up a rule that only keeps the last N images.

 ![Lifecycle rule](lifecycleRule.png)